 How can I learn Chinese?

-Both the major (eight units) and minor (four units) involve core and elective units in Chinese which can be identified with HMC in the unit code.
+This major (eight units) involve cores and elective units in Chinese which can be identified with HMC in the unit code.
 The program provides you with a structured pathway through Chinese language learning (written and spoken), as well as units on Chinese culture, politics and society.

 Interested in studying with us?
 Explore our course and research opportunities below.